-Parking: There is limited parking in Swallerton Gate Car Park, located approximately 1.7miles (2.7km) after turning off the B3387.
+Parking: There is limited parking in Swallerton Gate Car Park, located approximately 1.7 miles after turning off the B3387.
 View details.

-Access: The walk to the site from the car park is approximately ½ mile (0.8km) over Hound Tor itself and includes a challenging climb.
+Access: The walk to the site from the car park is half a mile over Hound Tor itself and includes a challenging climb.